linhns/cs4243-project/README.md

       3. Run the code.
 Authorization to access Google Drive is required when mounting.
    2. **Alternative**:
       1. Download and unzip in this folder
+      2. Create a conda environment according to `environment.yml`
-      2. Download data according to the section *Download data* below and put it in the same folder as the code
+      3. Download data according to the section *Download data* below and put it in the same folder as the code
-      3. Remove all Google Drive mount code cells
+      4. Remove all Google Drive mount code cells
-      4. Adjust all the paths to the path where data is stored, e.g:
+      5. Adjust all the paths to the path where data is stored, e.g:
           ```python
           data_dir = pathlib.Path('/content/gdrive/MyDrive/CS4243/data')
           ```
-      5. Run the code
+      6. Run the code

 This folder consists of 4 notebooks:
    * `project-resnet.ipynb`: Data preprocessing and transfer learning/finetuning of `ResNet50V2`.